WARNING: Top 5 Most Expensive Purchases Retirees Often Regret

 “Because I deserve it.”

-So when it comes to retirement, and finally taking a moment to treat yourself to a job for a well done and celebrating your big milestone, it’s important to remember that there are healthy and unhealthy ways to go about spending.
+When it comes to retirement and celebrating your achievements with a well-deserved reward, it's important to remember that there are both healthy and unhealthy ways to go about spending.

-Research indicates that the beginning phase of retirement, known as the go-go days, is, by and large, the most active phase of retirement and is also the place where spending will be higher due to treating yourself with big-ticket items like a new RV or vacation home, traveling more frequently and crossing destinations off your bucket list, and overall, having a lot of fun.
+Research indicates that there are 3 phases of retirement.
+The beginning phase of retirement, known as the go-go days, is, by and large, the most active phase of retirement.
+This is also the place where spending will be higher due to treating yourself with big-ticket items like a new RV or vacation home, traveling more frequently and crossing destinations off your bucket list.
+While this phase can be filled with fun, it often comes with a large price tag!

-As we discussed in a previous blog post on retirement spending, using a strategy like the Guardrails approach can help make sure you’re on track and able to meet these higher demands of expenses in your early years of retirement.
+As I discussed in a previous blog post on retirement spending, using a strategy like the Guardrail Retirement Strategy can help make sure you’re on track and able to meet these higher demands of expenses in your early years of retirement.
+In the latter of the 3 phases of retirement, you may find yourself spending a bit less than expected, which can give you more peace of mind as you plan for retirement now.

 ⚠️IMPORTANT: Before you read on, I want you to know that this blog post is not designed to be an attack on your spending or lifestyle, nor is it intended to tell you what you can and cannot spend your money on.

-After all, you worked hard, you saved, and are now preparing to embark on an incredible retirement journey.
+After all, you worked hard, you saved and are preparing to embark on an incredible retirement journey!The goal is to bring awareness to the most common mistakes and regrets retirees experience.

 REMEMBER: Conscious spending is one thing.
-Wreckless spending is another.
+Reckless spending is another.

 Therefore, if your cashflow supports it, and you’ve had your eye on say a boat or a vacation home, and you’ve been diligently saving and dreaming of one day purchasing it, then it’s best to meet with your Financial Planner to review your assets to see the impact of this major purchase.